No Cost or Obligation

 A CDC/504 loan requires a minimum net worth and net income.
 Create or keep one job for every $75,000 borrowed.

 Merchant cash advances

 Merchant cash advance programs are for businesses that sell goods or services.
-Alternatives lenders provide short-term loans ranging from 10,000 dollars to $500K.
+Alternative lenders provide short-term loans ranging from 10,000 dollars to $500K.

 Equipment financing provides capital for companies that purchase large items like heavy machinery, vehicles, and office furniture.
 The equipment loan requires a down payment.

 Leasing allows companies to acquire expensive equipment without paying upfront.
 Companies lease equipment for one year at a time, and the monthly payments are lower than buying the item outright.

 A business line of credit is similar to a revolving account where a business owner can access money based on their cash flow.
 Borrowers must repay the balance to receive additional credit like a business credit card.

 Short term loans are popular when there is a temporary need for cash.
 Banks, credit unions, and online lending platforms often provide these types of loans.